occopus/docs/sphinx/source/user-doc-createinfra.rst

 Cloudinit
 ^^^^^^^^^
   ``type: cloudinit``
     Selects the cloudinit contextualisation plugin.
-Can be used with the following resource handlers: ec2, nova, occi, cloudsigma, azure.
+Can be used with the following resource handlers: ec2, nova, cloudsigma, azure.
   ``context_template``
     This section can contain a cloud init configuration template.
 It must follow the syntax of cloud-init.
 See the `Cloud-init website <https://cloudinit.readthedocs.org/en/latest>`_ for examples and details.
 Please note that Amazon AWS currently limits the length of this data in 16384 bytes.
   ``attributes``